 Black Lives Matter.

 As a white woman-owned business, white supremacy has afforded my company opportunities that women of color have not had.
-It is essential that we level the playing field by creating opportunities for all women-owned businesses – not just those that look like mine, with someone who looks like me at the helm.
+It is essential that we level the playing field by creating opportunities for all businesses owned by people from marginalized communities - not just those that look like mine, with someone who looks like me at the helm.

 As of 2019, women of color account for 50% of all women-owned businesses.
 Yet, the annual revenue disparity between women of color and white women owned businesses is increasing.